fwilleke80/Pulse/docs/INSTALLATION.md

 ## Upgrading Pulse

-Upgrading is intentionally simple:
+Upgrading is simple:

 1. Back up the database and `storage/uploads`.
 2. Extract the new release locally.
-3. Run `python3 tools/write_version.py` before uploading the PHP files.
+3. If you're working with the project source, run `python3 tools/write_version.py` to update the version number before uploading the PHP files.
+If you downloaded a release .zip, this isn't necessary.
 4. Keep the existing server `.env` and private storage data.
 5. Upload the complete new application over the existing Pulse installation.
 6. Open Pulse in a browser.
 Any pending database migrations are applied automatically.